Factbox: Promises made by Russian leaders at the St Petersburg forum

 2007, Putin

-Criticizes other countries who put obstacles to foreign investors, says Russia, by contrast, aims to build "the most favorable" regime for foreign investors.
+Criticizes other countries who put obstacles to foreign investors, says Russia, by contrast, aims to build "the most favourable" regime for foreign investors.

 2009, Medvedev

-Says Russia needs active and competitive private small and medium-sized business as part of a program of modernization over the next couple of years.
+Says Russia needs active and competitive private small and medium-sized business as part of a programme of modernisation over the next couple of years.

 2010, Medvedev